Banana Pancakes

 • oil

-We always have these on hand, and whether your bananas are ripe or overripe, they still work for this recipe.
+We always have bananas on hand, and whether they are ripe or overripe, they still work for this recipe.
 We just like to have fresh bananas to top them off with too.

 How to Make Banana Pancakes

 MIX.
-To make these, you’ll combine the dry ingredients in a bowl.
+Combine the dry ingredients in a bowl.
 Then, mash your bananas and add the other wet ingredients.
-Combine the two and mix well (a few clumps are fine!)
+Combine the banana mixture with the dry ingredients and mix well (a few clumps are fine!)

 GREASE.
 My griddle has a non-stick ceramic coating, so I don’t ever grease it, but if you’re using cookware that isn’t non-stick, a little butter or cooking spray will help the pancakes come off the pan cleanly.